emqx/eip/active/0021-msg-batch-for-resources.md

 ### RocksDB vs. ReplayQ

 There are two choices to implement the message queue.
-One is the mnesia database using RocksDB as the backend, and the other is the [replayq](https://github.com/emqx/replayq).
+One is the mnesia database using [RocksDB](https://github.com/emqx/erlang-rocksdb) as the backend, and the other is the [ReplayQ](https://github.com/emqx/replayq).

+The `ReplayQ` is a simple disk/mem queue based on segment files.
+It was first added to the EMQX's Kafka driver in 2018, it has experienced several emqx versions and has been proved to be very stable.

+The `RocksDB` was added into emqx 5.0 as the backend of mneisa, it is a NIF of the upstream RocksDB written in C (https://github.com/facebook/rocksdb).

-We prefer the `replayq`, mainly because in this feature messages are always added and accessed in a queue, we never access data by primary keys like a KV database.
-This is exactly the applicable scenario of `replayq`.
+The persistent message queue feature is exactly the applicable scenario of `ReplayQ`, as messages are always added and accessed in a FIFO manner, we never access data by primary keys like a KV database.
 The data files will be stored in the specified directory of the local file system, which is very simple.

-The `replayq` was added to the Erlang Kafka driver in 2018, it has experienced several emqx versions and has been proved to be very stable.
+But there's some limitations in `ReplayQ`, mainly because it is a simple queue maintained in a single erlang process, it doesn't support concurrently accessing by multiple processes.
+So we may need some work to improve that.

+Another way is implement a persistent queue based on RocksDB.
+It also need some more works.

 ## Configuration Changes